-At 31 March 2021, the company had made losses of £906,000 and had net liabilities of £44.8m.
+At 31 March 2023, the company had made losses of £3,520,000 and had net liabilities of £50.3m.
 The company is in default of its lending agreements and has overdue amounts to suppliers as shown in note 9 to the financial statements.
 The company has therefore reduced all expenditure and has limited this to external essential costs only.
 Such costs will be funded by the directors.
 In addition, all non-essential companies are now closed to avoid further costs.
 Whilst operating in this extremely lean manner the company is hopeful of success in two legal cases.

 The first involves a multi-million Euro claim for damages against a bank which the directors believe is in breach of contract for failing to pay contracted loans in respect of the Olive Island Resort project.
 These loans would have allowed the company to complete the balance owed in respect of the contracted land purchase from the Ugljan Island Municipality and take the project to the start of construction.
 After an independent valuation of the land in its current condition, by Jones Lang LaSalle at €25,750,000, the company is now claiming for damages arising through loss of profits from sale at market valuation.
-This case is currently in court.
+Although this case is currently in court, there is uncertainty over the bank and whether it still holds a banking license and could now provide the loans.